 As Paul tells us in this passage from Romans, while we were in a mutiny against God, He still sent Christ to die for our redemption.

-4. Christ died to conquer death
+Jesus died to conquer death

 “Now if we died with Christ, we believe that we will also live with him.
 For we know that since Christ was raised from the dead, he cannot die again; death no longer has mastery over him” (Romans 6:8-9).

 Ever since Adam and Eve’s rebellion in the garden of Eden, death has hung over humanity’s head.
 Because Jesus died, He could demonstrate His power over death.
-We no longer have to fear death because-in Christ-death has no mastery over us.
+We no longer have to fear death because—in Christ—death has no mastery over us.
+We worship a risen Savior who promises to raise those who follow Him.
+Death no longer has the final word.

 “The reason the Son of God appeared was to destroy the devil’s work” (1 John 3:8b).